 - Empty can (tinny) test: Hold your arm out straight in front of you with the thumb facing downwards.
 Raise and lower the arm (as if emptying a can!).
 Pain indicates injury to the Supraspinatus muscle or tendon.

-- Neer's Test: With your arm straight out in front and the thumb pointing downwards the practitioner with passively raise your arm above your head (if it will go this far pain free!).
-A positive test indicates an rotator cuff impingement.
+- Neer's Test: With your arm straight out in front and the thumb pointing downwards the practitioner with passively raise your arm above your head (if it will go this far pain-free!).
+A positive test indicates a rotator cuff impingement.

 - Hawkin's Test: This is a more sensitive test for impingement than Neer's test.
 The practitioner will place the arm at 90 degrees of flexion and internal rotation (thumb pointing downwards) and then bend the elbow.
 They may then get you to push your arm upwards against resistance.

 - Gerber's Lift-off Test: Place the back of your hand on the lower back.
 Try to then lift the hand off the lower back Pain and difficulty in this movement indicates a tear of the subscapularis muscle.
 No pain but a complete lack in movement indicates a complete rupture.

 - Drop-Arm Test: Fully abduct your arm so that you lift it out to the side and above the head.
 Then slowly and with a controlled motion return it back to your side.
 Difficulty in producing a smooth movement (with the arm 'dropping' back to the side) and pain on returning the arm back to the side indicate Supraspinatus muscle injury.